MileHacker Logo

 Cultural & Historical Context

 Aligarh's cuisine draws heavily from Uttar Pradesh and North Indian plains.
-It has a strong emphasis on Mughlai and Awadhi flavors, influenced by historical connections and Aligarh Muslim University (AMU).
+It features a strong emphasis on Mughlai and Awadhi flavors, influenced by historical connections and Aligarh Muslim University (AMU).

 The cuisine is typically rich, aromatic, and often spicy.
 Wheat forms the basis for many bread types.